usaid-cs/yesterday-i-learned/random.md

 1. "Baby foot" or other chemical foot peel products would recommend you to [not work out for a week](https://www.quora.com/Does-chemical-peeling-on-skin-have-any-side-effects?share=1).
 1. [Paprika](https://en.wikipedia.org/wiki/Paprika) is ground-up bell peppers.
 1. People hate Star Wars I because a) Jar Jar Binks, b) people not looking at CG characters where they are, and c) Jedi can't swim, enter a giant air bubble, and immediately get dry hair and clothes.
-1. "[Circular economy](https://en.wikipedia.org/wiki/Circular_economy)" is a buzzword that means "nothing in manufacturing goes to waste".
 1. Brazil exports lots of granite to the US.
 Having granite countertops was a status symbol back when only the Italians exported granite.
 1. There are not many strong [rules on naming roads](https://www.youtube.com/watch?v=yqmso0c9CBs), but all that's required for a street to be called a street is to have buildings on both sides.
 1. Wetting your fingers lets you tell the direction of the wind??
 1. The Japanese monarchy is the longest continuous-running monarchy in the world.
 1. Almost 1/4 of the film *Der Untergang* describes Hitler killing himself and his bunker wife.
 As an aside, the Fuhrerbunker today is [a parking lot](https://en.wikipedia.org/wiki/F%C3%BChrerbunker#/media/File:Berlin_2011_location_of_F%C3%BChrerbunker.jpg), and next to it, [a language school, a grocery store, and a sushi place](https://goo.gl/maps/8pgriG4jowD2).
-1. There is a town called [Charfield](https://en.wikipedia.org/wiki/Charfield).
 1. The [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle) paraphrases that "if you have 10 things and 9 holes to put them in, then 1 of the holes must have more than 1 thing".
 The first semi-useful example given was "if you have a drawer of socks, half black half blue, you can get a pair of the same colour by taking out at most 3 socks".
 1. [Gherkins](https://en.wikipedia.org/wiki/Pickled_cucumber) are pickles.
 1. Set up a [bastion host](https://en.wikipedia.org/wiki/Bastion_host) (a security-hardened host) that you need to connect to, in order to get to your other web services, then---at least in theory---you can save your time hardening all your other hosts, because they aren't exposed to the internets.